 Attendance is an important part of learning as well as a success factor in today’s workplace.
 Participation in assignments and projects help develop a variety of skills and is vital to the total education of the student.
 Regular and prompt attendance is expected in all courses and is necessary in maintaining acceptable grades.
 Students who arrive five minutes late or more for a class will be counted absent for the whole class.
 Students who miss three days will be given a written warning.
-Students who are tardy three times will be charged for a full day absent.
+Students who are tardy three times will be charged for a full day absence.

 Attendance is a part of your grade.
 In situations where a student is absent from class for two consecutive weeks without any academic activity or participation, the student will be administratively withdrawn from the class.
 Students may also be administratively withdrawn due to irregular attendance/participation resulting in unsatisfactory academic progress.

 Why Consider the Electronics field?

-A shortage of skilled technicians in the electronics industry has created considerable opportunity for employment and because of the high-tech technology used on today's equipment, there is an increasing demand for certified technicians.
-NWTI's program trains qualified electronics technicians who have excellent career opportunities.
+A shortage of skilled technicians in the electronic industry has created considerable opportunity for employment and because of the high-tech technology used on today's equipment, there is an increasing demand for certified technicians.
+NWTI's program trains qualified electronic technicians who have excellent career opportunities.

 An NWTI Electronics Technology graduate is qualified for a variety of job positions, including:

 What You Will Learn

 Through the Electronics Technology program at NWTI, you will learn to: troubleshoot and repair a wide variety of electronic equipment, keep up with the latest in government and industry safety regulations, work with others, both employees and customers, to obtain and keep a good job in the electronics technology field.